19hours/sg-statutes/Acts/Patents Act.md

 20\.—(1) At any time before a patent has been granted for an invention —

-(a) any person may refer to the Registrar the question whether he is entitled to be granted (alone or with any other persons) a patent for that invention or has or would have any right in or under any patent so granted or any application for such a patent; or
+(a) any person may refer to the Registrar the question whether he is entitled to be granted (either alone or with any other persons) a patent for that invention or has or would have any right in or under any patent so granted or any application for such a patent; or

+[Act 23 of 2019 wef 21/11/2019]

 (b) any of 2 or more co-proprietors of an application for a patent for that invention may so refer the question whether any right in or under application should be transferred or granted to any other person,